Pabitra-33/Pabitra-33/README.md

 <p align="left"> <a href="https://x.com/Pabitra_Sahoo30?t=fysgYkT-ntrXA7s2dvR5MA&s=09" target="blank"><img src="![image](https://github.com/Pabitra-33/Pabitra-33/assets/112860906/55002a69-d57c-47a6-a3f6-b57c695dce2a)" /></a> </p>

-- 🔭 I am pursuing my Master's degree in final year.
+- 🔭 I am pursuing my Master's degree in final year, going to end in summer 2024.

-- 🌱 Currently i am learning Java Frameworks, upskill my coding skills and learning new Software Technology.
+- 🌱 Currently i am learning Java Frameworks, JS frameworks, upskill my coding skills by learning new Software Technology.

-- 🤔 I am looking for for internships and research projects in the field of Software Technology.
+- 🤔 I am looking for for internships and research projects in the field of Software Technology/Software Development.

 - 💬 Ask me about Java, Python and AWS or any tech related to Software.